Construction & Engineering trends

 We’re going to have to tell stories of who our clients really are, how they operate, and what their purpose is.
 As general trust levels wane, there’s going to be a greater demand than ever for stories and content that are relevant and authentic.
 Trust has never been this important in the relationship between a business and its publics – and we’re going to have to raise our game like never before to deliver it.

-Read more: Kevin Welman, PR trends, communication trends, Biz Trends, #BizTrends2020, BizTrends 2020
+Read more: Kevin Welman, PR trends, communication trends, public relations and communications, Biz Trends, #BizTrends2020, BizTrends 2020